GAAP Board

 High School: Episcopal High School

-Activities: GAAP, New Student Orientation, Prison Outreach, and GIVES
+Activities: GAAP, New Student Orientation, Peer Tutoring, and GIVES

 Hi future Hoyas!!
-My name is Quinn Ogle, and I am a sophomore in the College planning on studying Computer Science and Psychology.
+My name is Quinn Ogle, and I am a junior in the College double majoring in Computer Science and Psychology.
 I’m from Houston, TX so moving to the east coast and getting used to the cold (and especially snow) was a steep learning curve for me, but one that I accepted with excitement as I couldn’t wait to experience all four seasons in DC.
 And let me tell you, it was worth it!
 DC has so many amazing things to offer, from visiting the seemingly endless supply of museums and monuments to shopping at flea markets to kayaking on the Potomac, my friends and I never run out of something to do.
 I especially love the Georgetown area because we are surrounded by a beautiful neighborhood, perfect coffee shops for studying, and delicious restaurants, not to mention our wonderful campus.
 Coming to college, I pretty much had no clue what I wanted to study, even deciding between STEM and the humanities seemed like a big decision to me.
 Luckily, Georgetown’s liberal arts focus gave me the opportunity to explore all my interests before settling on an official major.
 Even after deciding what I wanted to study, the plethora of opportunities around campus both in and out of the classroom, allows me to continue to explore all my passions.
-Around campus I am involved in GAAP and GIVES (our random acts of kindness club) and am excited to help out with New Student Orientation this fall.
+Around campus I am involved in GAAP and New Student Orientation.
 I love these clubs as they give me the opportunity to contribute to the Georgetown community which I find so special.
 The people around campus are both incredibly driven and passionate while also being down to earth and excited to connect with fellow hoyas, a combination that truly makes our campus come to life.
 I hope you come to love the hilltop as much as I do, and if you have any questions in the meantime or just wanna chat about Georgetown, please feel free to reach out!

 E-mail: cqo2@georgetown.edu